polkadot-js/docs/docs/substrate/events.md

 - **interface**: `api.events.electionProviderMultiPhase.SolutionStored.is`
 - **summary**:    A solution was stored with the given compute.

    The `origin` indicates the origin of the solution.
-If `origin` is `Some(AccountId)`,  the stored solution was submited in the signed phase by a miner with the `AccountId`.
+If `origin` is `Some(AccountId)`,  the stored solution was submitted in the signed phase by a miner with the `AccountId`.
 Otherwise, the solution was stored either during the unsigned phase or by  `T::ForceOrigin`.
 The `bool` is `true` when a previous solution was ejected to make  room for this one.

 ___